mhausenblas/ref.otel.help/otel-collector-ops/README.md

 # Good practices operating OpenTelemetry collectors

 > Author: Michael Hausenblas
+>
 > Contact: `mh9@o11y.engineering`

 This document describes good practices operating [OpenTelemetry collectors][otelcol].
-The target audience are platform operator and devops/SRE roles.
+The target audience are platform operators and devops/SRE roles that deploy OTel collectors for the telemetry of their workloads such as containerized microservices.
 I assume you have a basic familiarity with OpenTelemetry and cloud native environments including but not limited to Kubernetes and AWS Lambda.

 ---